 Museums of Paris

 Introduction

-Museums of Paris – Paris is a city of museums.
+Paris is a city of museums.
 There are over 150 museums in Paris, including some of the most-visited in the world.
-As a visitor, the real challenge is choosing the right museums for you, the ones that match your interests, needs, and time.
-Right now we’re going to concentrate on the biggest and the best.
+As a visitor, the real challenge is choosing the proper museums for you that match your interests, needs, and time.
+Right now, we will concentrate on the biggest and the best.
 Renowned for her cultural contributions to the world, the city hosts hundreds of them, from the world-class artifacts of the Louvre to the priceless artworks of the Musée d’Orsay.
 Paris is very popular, and so are its museums.
-You likely will encounter long ticket line-ups at the top museums.
-To avoid these long queues you can purchase your e-tickets here.
+You will likely encounter long ticket line-ups at the top museums.
+To avoid these long queues, you can purchase your e-tickets here.

 Louvre Museum

-Featuring the French monarch’s art collection and the result of the pillaging which was carried out during Napoleon’s Empire, the Louvre Museum opened in 1793.
-Since its inauguration, the museum was free for the public during a few days a week and was considered revolutionary for its time.
+The Louvre Museum opened in 1793.
+It featured the French monarch’s art collection and the result of the pillaging during Napoleon’s Empire.
+Since its inauguration, the museum was free for the public a few days a week and was considered revolutionary for its time.

 The building

 The Louvre Palace houses the largest museum in the world.
-The twelfth century fortress was extended and refurbished several times throughout the centuries.
-Before it opened as a museum, King Charles V and Philippe II chose this palace as their residence, decorating it with their ever growing art collections.
-When the Royal Family moved to Versailles, the impressive building that covers a total area of 160,000 square meters was transformed into one of the most important museums in the world.
-A glass pyramid, which is currently the museum’s principle entrance, was built in the palace’s main courtyard in 1989, piercing the monotony of the Louvre’s exterior.
+The twelfth-century fortress was extended and refurbished several times throughout the centuries.
+Before it opened as a museum, King Charles V and Philippe II chose this palace as their residence, decorating it with their ever-growing art collections.
+When the Royal Family moved to Versailles, the impressive building that covers 160,000 square meters was transformed into one of the most important museums in the world.
+A glass pyramid, which is currently the museum’s principle entrance, was built in the palace’s central courtyard in 1989, piercing the monotony of the Louvre’s exterior.

+Museums of Paris